Waste Free Weaning

-As Featured on WeaningWeek.co.uk we’ve put together our top 10 tips to help you save waste whilst weaning and beyond.
+Last year I was lucky enough to have one of my blog posts featured on the WeaningWeek.co.uk website.
+I put together my top tips to help you save waste whilst weaning and beyond.

 The most obvious way to save waste (and money) is to make your own food for your baby, whether you choose to puree, mash, serve simply as finger food or make up elaborate recipes.
 The packaging waste saved by making your own foods is quite dramatic and you can also choose to store it in a portion size specific to your baby and their stage in weaning leaving less leftovers to waste.

 Preparing and/or Cooking more than one portion at a time can work out to be a great waste, time and money saver.
 There’s nothing better than to open the freezer to find a complete home cooked yummy meal ready to defrost and heat up.
 You can easily take your own meals out and about with you too.
 There are so many on the go storage options now from flasks, pots and pouches.
 Just remember to add an ice pack to keep your food fresh if it needs to stay cool.

 We joke that our daughter is a dustbin and it’s been like that since weaning.
 In the early stages I would cook extra of anything that they could eat (without salt or salty sauces / stock) and save some for them to eat the next day or as snacks.
 Broccoli and steamed veg makes a great snack for a baby.
 My son preferred his foods blended into purees or mash and mastered a spoon very early whereas my daughter liked to eat with her hands and have everything as finger food or very chunky.
 We also like to make a big veggie puree at the end of each week using up all of the leftover bits of veg in the fridge like broccoli stems, carrots, courgette and pepper.
 It makes a great base for pasta sauces, savoury muffins and pinwheels.
 Try it!